-- the safety assessment tool is used to determine whether there are any immediate dangers of significant harm to a child and what interventions should be put in place to provide immediate protection - the risk assessment is used to classify families into low, moderate, high and very high risk groups to determine the likelihood of future abuse or neglect to a child.
-This information is used to guide decisions about whether cases should be opened for ongoing services or not - the risk reassessment tool is used periodically to assess any changes to the family's risk level in order to guide decisions about whether the case can be closed or if services should continue.
+- the safety assessment tool is used to determine whether there are any immediate dangers of significant harm to a child and what interventions should be put in place to provide immediate - the risk assessment is used to classify families into low. moderate, high and very high risk groups to determine the likelihood of future abuse or neglect to a child. - the risk reassessment tool is used periodically to assess any changes to the family's risk level in order to guide decisions about whether the case can be closed or if services should continue